The world can become a scary place for an elderly person. If you're a caregiver, these tips can help you help your loved one:

 Before you take a trip, call your loved one's medical insurer to make sure that coverage will remain in place while you are traveling.

-If Dad has special needs where lodging is concerned (such as wheelchair accessibility, specific types of linens), call ahead to make sure the room and grounds will accommodate his needs.
+If Dad has special needs where lodging is concerned (such as wheelchair accessibility, specific types of linens), call ahead to make sure the room and grounds will accommodate their needs.

 Travel insurance ensures that you get a refund or rebooking if a medical or family crisis prevents traveling.
 Most -- but not all -- airlines will honor these situations whether or not you have travel insurance.
 Ask about their policies when you purchase your tickets.